Albuquerque Entry Requirements

 Restricted Items

-- Prescription medications - must be in original containers with prescription label.
-Bring only quantity for personal use during stay.
-Some medications legal abroad are controlled substances in U.S.
+- Prescription medications - must be in original containers with prescription label

-- Cultural artifacts and antiquities - require export permits from country of origin
+- Cultural artifacts - may require export permits from country of origin

 Health Requirements